Performance Without Apology Mobile UA · DSP · Paid Social · Programmatic

 You already knew this.

-You just needed someone to say it
+You just needed someone to say it without softening it first.

 Enough.